 Requirements Addressed

-As part of CSM 4.0, following functional requirements are addressed and provided as part of the attribute level security solution
+The following functional requirements are addressed and provided as part of the attribute level security solution

 Attribute Level Security

 The solution provides Attribute level security at object level.
 Attribute level security can be defined as security where you can control access to the attributes of an object.
 A user can be granted and revoked access to these attributes.
 Based on the user’s access level, those attributes should be visible to the user or not.